MStefan99/trader/nntool/README.md

 example, and the size of the last one must match the length of each output.
 Learning rate is used to set how fast the network will change its values.
 Higher values result in faster training but can result in a network overshooting the desired result.
 Fast mode uses multithreading to speed up the training process significantly, however at times the network may not converge properly, producing bad results.
 Quiet mode can be used to disable any output on stdout.
+The network can be optionally verified on up to 100 examples.
+If verification is requested without training, the neural network will be loaded from the file.

 ### Data representation

 All data is represented in CSV format with commas as separators and line breaks as line separators.
 The only notable feature is that the first column of the first row should contain the dimensions of the data in the format W:H, where W is width and H is height represented as integer numbers.
 An example of the format can look like this:

 ```